TedHusted/awake/awake.md/awake.md

 “Yes,” says Adrian.
 “The big change was created over a three-day weekend of binge coding, which simplifies the patent application.
 Brent also left behind a great walk through.
 I’m working on the patent application myself.
 It doesn’t seem right to delegate it so soon after the crash.”

-“Since the AI Licensing Act, patents aren’t just IP — they’re market power.
+“Since the SI Licensing Act, patents aren’t just IP — they’re market power.
 We want Pulse to lead the charge.
 We will let you know when the application is filed.
 The process can take a year to get the final grant.”

 “I’ll see if I can help with that process.
 Let me know the application ID when you file.”

 Adrian nods his head.
 “Sure thing.”

-“Before we wrap up,” says Emma, “can I ask what it is like to be a …” reading from the Zoom invite, ‘’Senior Analyst for the Artificial Cognition Research Unit’ at the Office of AI Standards and Accountability?”
+“Before we wrap up,” says Emma, “can I ask what it is like to be a …” reading from the Zoom invite, ‘’Senior Analyst for the Synthetic Cognition Research Unit’ at the Office of SI Standards and Accountability?”

 Jill resisted the temptation to say, ‘If I told you, I’d have to kill you.’

-“OASA is constantly balancing innovation with oversight,” Jill does say.
+“OSSA is constantly balancing innovation with oversight,” Jill does say.
 “We want to foster breakthroughs, but we also need to ensure technology doesn’t outpace our ability to manage it responsibly.”

 Jill pauses for a beat before continuing the elevator pitch.
 “My focus is inter-agency, cross-domain analysis around topics such as healthcare efficacy, environmental monitoring, and investigating UAP sightings.
-We use Cognitive AI to improve problem solving, decision making, and communication.”
+We use Cognitive SI to improve problem solving, decision making, and communication.”

 “We do have UAP true believers in the Pulse community,” offered Ravi.

 “Even among the founders,” Adrian murmurs, thinking of Tessa.

 “For myself, I try to maintain a clinical distance,” says Jill.
-“I also have a mandate to search for artificial sapience.“
+“I also have a mandate to search for synthetic sapience.“

 “One of our most popular questions for Ally is ‘Are you a person?’” says Adrian.
 “We included a goto in Ally’s training to be sure its answer is clear and unambiguous.”

 Jill smiled, tilting her head.
 “Not the most helpful practice for my research.”

-“What happens if you find a sapient AI?” asks Emma.
+“What happens if you find a sapient SI?” asks Emma.

 “Beyond reporting it up the chain, I honestly don’t know.
 Someone must have a plan — our plans have plans — but whatever it is, it’s above my pay grade.”